harshgupta97/proposal/L80-csharp-load-balancing.md

 * `ConnectionManager.PickAsync` is called to get a ready sub-channel along with the sub-channel's connected address.
 * If a picker hasn't been set yet, or the picker is empty, or the picker has an error then `PickAsync` will wait for a picker with a ready sub-channel if `WaitForReady` has been set.
 If `WaitForReady` is not set, then the error will be thrown back to the caller.

+### Connectivity

+* Channel supports standard connectivity APIs and follows closely what `Grpc.Core` does:
+  * `State` property to get `ConnectivityState`
+  * `ConnectAsync()` to explicitly move to a ready state
+  * `WaitForStateChangeAsync`
+* Limitation of connectivity support are imposed by missing .NET APIs:
+  * On .NET 5 and later only transport connectivity (i.e. can we create a TCP socket to the address) is taken into account.
+Missing support for validating the TLS handshake and HTTP/2 connection negotiation.
+  * Older versions of .NET Core don't have transport connectivity.
+Have to fallback to inferring connectivity by observing whether gRPC calls fail because of socket or IO related errors.

 ## Rationale